top of page

 Working in this space requires learning place based history, honoring local protocols, and aligning with each community’s unique priorities and ways of knowing.

-Understand the Living Legacy of Colonialism
+Understanding the Living Legacy of Colonialism

 • the Indian Act